ZILtoid1991/iota/README.md

 ### Windows

-Got most of the non-basic stuff working.
+Got most of the basic stuff working.
 Bug related to window styles fixed.

+Fullscreen is working, video modes are untested as of now.

 ### Linux

-Linux is using X11 for its windowing and I/O. Has one known bug:
+Linux is using X11 for its windowing and I/O. Has these known bugs:
-* When the window is closed, X11 replies with `X connection to :0.0 broken (explicit kill or server shutdown).`
+* When the window is closed, X11 replies with `X connection to :0.0 broken (explicit kill or server shutdown).`.
+Could be a race condition related to the destructor.
+* Cannot exit from fullscreen due to a lack of documentation for it.

 ## OpenGL